sakshamchauhan20/Library-Management-_-springboot-project/README.md

 # Library-Management-_-springboot-project
-This project is made with the basics of Java SpringBoot to reduce the complexity and execution time just download the zip file and extract the codes
+This project is made with the basics of Java SpringBoot to reduce the complexity and execution time.
+Just download the zip file and extract the codes